FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 #### Download the client

-If you are using NodeJS, you can install the space client package so you can interact with the daemon using nice and simple javascript methods without worring about gRPC calls.
+If you are using NodeJS, you can install the space client package so you can interact with the daemon using nice and simple JavaScript methods without worring about gRPC calls.

 Space client is built on top of [grpc-web](https://www.npmjs.com/package/grpc-web)